dotserver/AI_CHAT/README.md

 - **Interactive chat interface**: Users can interact with the chatbot in real-time.
 - **Persistent chat history**: Maintains a session-based chat history for user queries and responses.

+## Deployment

+This app is deployed and available at: [AI Chatbot on Streamlit](https://ai-chat-dotserver.streamlit.app/)